 Genetics in Parkinson’s?

-Some conditions can cause symptoms that resemble Parkinson’s Disease but are not true Parkinson’s.
-These are grouped under Parkinsonism and are important to consider during diagnosis.
+Some conditions can cause symptoms that resemble Parkinson’s Disease, but are not true Parkinson’s.
+These are grouped under Parkinsonism, and are important to consider during diagnosis.

 Possible causes include: